 move to reveal new artwork, screens and story for the much anticipated

 sequel to The Lost Crown.

-game will be released by Iceberg Interactive, to a gloabal audience, in
+games will be released by Iceberg Interactive, to a gloabal audience,

 Written by XXv (now Darkling Room):